erbafdavid/Meniscus/README.md

             "start/end/stability change" in "loop" mode)
    - figure 20 : representation of the menisci characteristic in a P-V diagram (the program will plots points in "step" mode and curves in "loop" mode).
-   A number of other possibilities are hidden in the program... for instance figure 121 will plot V as function of R.
+   A number of other possibilities are hidden in the program... for instance figure 121 will plot thetas as function of V.
    To add a new plot simply add the corresponding number to m.whichfigures (for instance    m.whichfigures = [m.whichfigures 121]  to add figure 121 as described).